tmantena1/Read-Me-Generator-/generatedREADME.md

   7. [Questions](#questions)

   ## Installation
-  asdasd
+  Install

   ## Usage
-  asdasd
+  use

   ## License
-  This application is licensed under the MIT license.
+  This application is licensed under the APACHE2.0 license.

   ## Contributing
-  undefined
+  Friends

   ## Tests
-  undefined
+  Testing

   ## Questions
-  <a href="https://github.com/asdasd">GitHub Profile</a>
+  <a href="https://github.com/tmantrena1">GitHub Profile</a>
   <br>
-  For questions, reach me at: asdasd
+  For questions, reach me at: tmantena1@gmail.com